Accelerating Solar & Storage Siting

 Executive Summary

-This case study illustrates how Enverus solutions help developers identify and differentiate solar + storage siting opportunities in Indiana by integrating interconnection cost signals, land buildability, pricing dynamics, and competitive pressure into a single decision framework.
+This case study illustrates how Enverus solutions help developers identify and differentiate solar and storage siting opportunities in Indiana by integrating interconnection cost signals, land buildability, pricing dynamics, and competitive pressure into a single decision framework.

 Across three evaluated locations, the analysis reveals material differences in site quality driven by: